peterdv/pyreststore/README.rst

   (pyreststoreEnv)$ which django-admin.py

-Which should report an area under our ``pyreststoreEnv`` directory.
+Which should report an area under our ``pyreststoreEnv`` directory (which is already excluded from this git repository, remember ?).

 ..
 EOF